 Credibility can be defined as ‘the believability of the addressor and its perception in the listener’s mind’.

-Its people’s perception toward the ‘truthfulness, reliability, trustworthiness and believability’ of an advertisement.
+Its people’s perception of the ‘truthfulness, reliability, trustworthiness and believability’ of an advertisement.

 Furthermore, most television advertisements were considered to be deceptive and misleading.